nazma60/RAG-pipleline-for-LLM/README.md

 2. LLMs can sometimes make up facts when they don’t know the answer.
 - RAG reduces this as it grounds the model’s response in retrieved, factual content, making answers more reliable.

-3. You can’t train a model on everything.
+3. It is not possible to train a model on everything.
 And training/fine-tuning is expensive.
 - RAG is cheaper & more flexible: The knowledge base can be updated without retraining the model by simply changing the documents the retriever searches.